-The book starts with “Tryst with Destiny speech” given by the first Prime Minister of India J. L. Nehru from the ramparts of the red fort in August 1947 when India started a new journey towards nation-building and fulfilling the aspirations of teeming millions.
-The author by mentioning this wants to reinforce the idea that the ‘goal of poverty’ elimination had always been the part of India’s national strategy.
-The whole book gives a feel of strategy document divided into three parts: first part is about debunking various myths related to economic growth and development of India, second part talks about the Track I reform that produce growth and directly impact on poverty and third part discusses the most important reforms in the areas of health care, education and guaranteed employment under the Track II reforms.
+The book starts with “Tryst with Destiny speech” given by the first Prime Minister of India J. L. Nehru from the ramparts of the red fort in August 1947.
+This was the time when India started a new journey towards nation-building and fulfilling the aspirations of million Indians.
+The authors mentioned this to reinforce the idea that the ‘goal of poverty’ elimination had always been the part of India’s national strategy.
+The whole book gives a feel of strategy document which is divided into three parts: first is about debunking various myths related to economic growth and development of India, second talks about the Track I reforms that produce growth which has a direct impact on poverty and finally, third discusses the most important reforms in the areas of health care, education and guaranteed employment under the Track II reforms.

-Under the first part of the book, the author has tried to debunk various myths- about early development strategy, regarding the inclusion of health and education, focus on redistribution to reduce poverty as compared to growth to emphasize the point that the early development strategy also focussed on these goals.
-The authors also challenged the myths about the reforms launched since 1991 and their impact on poverty reduction, farmers suicides, development of socially disadvantaged groups, the controversies surrounding poverty lines and most vociferously the impact of trade and globalization on poor.
+In the first part of the book, the author has tried to debunk various myths- about early development strategy, inclusion of health and education, focus on redistribution to reduce poverty as compared to growth emphasising the point that the early development strategy also focussed on these goals.
+The authors challenged the myths about the reforms launched in 1991 and its impact on poverty reduction, farmer suicides, development of socially disadvantaged groups, the controversies surrounding poverty lines and vociferously the impact of trade and globalization on poor.

-They have also debunked the myth about increasing inequality due to reforms launched in the country since 1991.
-The authors disprove the “Kerala Model of Development” saying that it had a historical advantage in terms of literacy, health infrastructure, trade linkages and the dominance of the private sector.
-In fact, the author also mentions the account of Robin Jeffrey (1992) who highlighted the key factors- matrilineal tradition, the role of various rulers, caste and religion-based groups and trade linkages with various countries which played an important role in growth and development of Kerala.
-The author has lauded the “Gujarat Model of Development” and quashed the myth that despite high growth, Gujarat has performed poorly in health and education.
+They have debunked the myth of increasing inequalities due to reforms launched in the country in 1991.
+The authors disapproved the “Kerala Model of Development” saying that it had a historical advantage in terms of literacy, health infrastructure, trade linkages and the dominance of the private sector.
+In fact, the author mentions the account of Robin Jeffrey (1992) who highlighted the key factors- matrilineal tradition, the role of various rulers, caste and religion-based groups and trade linkages with various countries which played an important role in growth and development of Kerala.
+The author lauded the “Gujarat Model of Development” and quashed the myth that despite high growth, Gujarat has performed poorly in health and education.

 In fact, Bhagwati and Panagariya have not even discussed the gender issues in their book which is the biggest criticism of their whole strategy of growth.
 India being a patriarchal society has a very low labor force participation rate which needs to be improved to make the growth more inclusive and broad-based.
 Another criticism of the whole strategy proposed in the book is that there should not be any dependence of Track II reforms on Track I reforms as the author consistently pitched that Track II reforms will be implemented with the help of resources generated from Track I reforms.
 What will happen when the Indian economy is not growing at all in a doomsday scenario?
 In that case, the Government of India should work on both the fronts stimulating the growth process as well as creating a sustainable and humane mechanism to support and redistribute the resources to the poorest sections of the society.
 However, the model proposed by Sen in terms of State-led development has not resulted in substantial achievements before India has turned towards the strategy of liberalization, privatization, and globalization.